-- PoMC prepare and seek the Commission's approval of a new Pricing Policy Statement (PPS) at the commencement of the next regulatory period and place the approved PPS on its website - PoMC continue to place its annual Reference Tariff Schedule on its website - PoMC prepare and place the weighted average annual changes in each of its wharfage and channel fees applied to prescribed services on its website

-In relation to these pricing obligations, the Commission proposes that PoMC:

-- clearly distinguish between its prescribed and non-prescribed service wharfage and channel fees in the Reference Tariff Schedule - bring the existing overarching, general pricing and shared channel pricing principles in the PPS into one set of pricing principles applicable to the development of wharfage and channel fees for prescribed services - provide a full explanation of the underlying basis of prescribed service wharfage and channel fees, including the cost allocation methodology adopted in the PPS

-- explain the basis of the recovery of the Port Licence Fee across all trades and - clearly identify and explain the underlying pricing methodology for any other charges applied to the provision of prescribed services.
+- PoMC prepare and seek the Commission's approval of a new Pricing Policy Statement (PPS) at the commencement of the next regulatory period and place the approved PPS on its website. - In relation to developing the new PPS, the Commission also recommends that PoMC: - bring the overarching, general pricing and shared channel pricing principles in the existing PPS into one set of pricing principles applicable to the development of wharfage and channel fees for prescribed services - provide a full explanation of the underlying basis of prescribed service wharfage and channel fees, including the cost allocation methodology adopted in the PPS - clearly identify and explain the underlying pricing methodology for other charges applied to the provision of prescribed services.